Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

   The `hubUpdate` task might report incompatibilities that you must correct.

 1. If you upgrade to DHF 4.0.0 or later, update your gradle properties file to set `mlDHFVersion` to your new DHF version.
-For example, if you upgrade your "local" environment to DHF 4.0.1, then your `local.properties` file should contain the following: `mlDHFVersion='4.0.1'`.
+For example, if you upgrade to DHF 4.0.1, then your `gradle.properties` file should contain the following: `mlDHFVersion='4.0.1'`.

 You should also update the DHF version in the `dependencies` section of any custom build.gradle files that depend on DHF.